Are you developing a next generation strategy?

 Staying relevant as an employer

 The characteristics of the millennial workforce can be difficult to define thanks to their always-evolving nature.
 However, the CSIRO has observed some constants which your business should consider as part of its hiring strategy.
-Building a strong culture of communication, for example, will not only allow your workers to feel more involved in their development and training, but also indicate the path of the organisation and their place in it.
+Building a strong culture of communication, for example, will not only allow your workers to feel more involved in their development and training, but also indicate the path of the organization and their place in it.

 With research from Deloitte indicating that half of all millennials expect to leave their current jobs within the next two years, establishing effective and enticing development strategies for new hires is also an important step.
 Forbes notes that 75 per cent of millennials leave their jobs because of inadequate advancement opportunities, so discussing professional growth plans from the outset can improve your organisation’s personnel retention.

 Keeping track of how your hiring and development strategy is performing can be easily handled with the right business management software.
-Speak to StrategyBlocks, and start making your organisation more attractive for jobseekers today.
+Speak to StrategyBlocks, and start making your organization more attractive for jobseekers today.